open/close all folders

 - An episode of Hell Girl features a woman who killed her son out of greed and got away with it.
 She blackmails a girl who she thinks found out about it by holding the girl's dogs hostage.
 Unlike most examples, the woman also killed the boy's grandparents to get at their inheritance money.
 She gets what's coming to her in the end.

-- Cute High Earth Defense Club LOVE! is a Magical Boy Warrior show.
+- Cute High Earth Defense Club LOVE! is a Magical Boy Warrior show, and also has a male version of Phoneaholic Teenager.

 - In What Ever Happened To The Man Of Tomorrow, Pete Ross suffers a male version of Stuffed into the Fridge.